ChristianG21/ECL2017S/homework/6/readme.md

 the range, and because of that, after we get rid of 3 we jump straight to n = 8, because there are
 no numbers between 3 and 8.

-6a) Done, look at code.
+6) A) Done, look at code.

-6b) get\_primes(n), the recursive was much faster, recording at 36.6 microseconds per loop compared
+B) get\_primes(n), the recursive was much faster, recording at 36.6 microseconds per loop compared
 to to 1.73 milliseconds per loop using for loops in get\_primes\_for(n).